A delicious and crunchy salty-sweet coconut almond granola recipe that's so quick and easy. It's the perfect topper for fruit, yogurt, or ice cream!

 - Remove from oven and let cool for 1 hour.

-- Transfer granola to a tightly-sealed container.
+- Transfer granola to a tightly-sealed container, and store at room temperature for up to 1 month.

 Notes

-- Storage: Once completely cooled, store in an airtight container at room temperature for up to 1 month.
+- Storage: Once completely cooled, store granola in an airtight container at room temperature for up to 1 month.

 - Go low and slow.
 You might be tempted to increase the oven temperature, but granola should be baked at a lower temperature (and for a longer period).
-Slowly dehydrating our granola helps to create a crispy and crunchy texture.
+Slowly dehydrating your granola helps to create a crispy and crunchy texture.

 - Use parchment paper.
 This will prevent sticking and easier clean-up.